raahulrahl/getbindus.com/demo/index.md

 </pre>
 <figcaption>
 Each symbol is an agent — a spark of intelligence.
-The tiny dot at the center is **Bindu**, the origin point of the Internet of Agents.
+The tiny dot at the center is **Bindu**, the origin point of the Operating Layer for the Internet of Agents.
 </figcaption>
 </figure>